Exelscior/odslib3/doc/source/index.rst

 About
 =====

-This project (https://bitbucket.org/angry_elf/odslib/) is fork of original odslib-python (http://code.google.com/p/odslib-python/), that is fork of ooolib-python.
+This project (https://github.com/Exelscior/odslib3) is fork of odslib (https://github.com/TauPan/odslib), which is a fork of odslib-python (http://code.google.com/p/odslib-python/), which is fork of ooolib-python. (phew)

 Installation
 ============
 ::

-  pip install odslib
+  pip install odslib3

-or
+or to install from the source

 ::

-  easy_install odslib
+   git clone https://github.com/Exelscior/odslib3.git && cd odslib3
+   python setup.py {build, install}

 API